kglibrarian/bamazon/README.md

 ![MySQL Workbench](https://raw.githubusercontent.com/kglibrarian/bamazon/master/images/bamazon9.PNG)

 ### Open the JavaScript file in TextEditor and Use the Command Line
-#### Make sure you use node's npm init function to download any dependencies.
-This app uses inquirer, mysql, and console.table.
+#### Make sure you use the npm package manager to install any dependencies (i.e. "npm init").
+This app uses these packages: inquirer, mysql, and console.table

 1. Open the bamazon files in a text editor, such as Visual Studio.
 In the bamazon.js file enter your MySQL Workbench username and password in the connection variable at the top of the page.